DRKWang/Data-structure-for-piecewise-linear-function/logsfile/log13.md

 Static libraries are incorporated into a program executable before the program is run.

-Shared libraries(.so/.dylib) are loaded at program start-up and may be shared by different programs.
+Shared libraries(.so/.dylib) are loaded at program start-up and may be shared by different program

 Dynamically loaded libraries are loaded while the executable is running.